checkly/docs.checklyhq.com/site/content/docs/multistep-checks/degraded-state.md

 cli: true
 ---

 If you want to monitor your API for non-critical errors or performance degradations you can use the degraded check state.
-This allows you to signal that parts of a multistep check performed slower than expected, or that it triggered assertions that are of lower criticality.
+This allows you to signal that parts of a Multistep check performed slower than expected, or that it triggered assertions that are of lower criticality.

 The degraded state does not affect your check's success ratio like a failed state does.
 You can [configure alert channels](/docs/alerting-and-retries/alert-channels/#managing-alert-channels) to notifiy you when a check has degraded.